 Los Angeles at a Glance

-The reasons why life in Los Angeles attracts so many people from around the world are manifold: There is, of course, the alluring power of Hollywood and LA as the Entertainment Capital of the World, but also the appeal of sunny California in general, with its interesting history as a former part of Mexico and the cultural implications that come with it.
+The reasons why Los Angeles attracts so many people from around the world are manifold: there is, of course, the allure of Hollywood and L.A. as the entertainment capital of the world.
+But sunny California in general — with its interesting history as a former part of Mexico — also has an obvious appeal to most people.
+Students living in Los Angeles benefit from the quality and variety of the city’s academic institutions, such as the University of Southern California (USC), the California State University, Los Angeles, the University of California in Los Angeles (UCLA), and the Colburn School.

 The quality of life in Los Angeles is generally high, but so are the costs of living: Forbes estimates that L.A. is 17.9% more expensive than the national average.
 This is partly due to very high property prices and high rents.
 You can read more about this in our guide on moving to Los Angeles.
 In terms of safety, the conditions for living in Los Angeles, once nicknamed the gang capital of America, have greatly improved over the years due to gentrification and decreasing crime rates.
 Even though the crime rates have recently slightly increased after decreasing for more than a decade, Los Angeles remains safer than at any time since the 1950s.

 People in Los Angeles enjoy a subtropical-Mediterranean climate with plenty of sunshine and hardly any rain.
 Winter temperatures usually only drop as low as 50°F (10°C), and summer days can be as warm as 90°F (32°C).
 Upwards of twelve hours of sunshine a day during the summer months and around 75 miles (120 km) of beach ensure that sunbathers and surfers always get their money’s worth.